How do I install eSIM on my iPhone or iPad?

 2. Select your primary (home) SIM, and toggle off ‘Data Roaming’

 This step is important because it ensures your iPhone will not try to 'roam' on new networks and rack up expensive data roaming fees.
+Your regular phone number will still work, but charges may apply for calls and texts (see below).

 If you will be using your regular phone number while you're travelling, talk to your carrier about fees for calls and texts.
 (Pay-per-use rates may be cheaper than an automated daily travel plan fee.)